okas832/CS374_GP/pr3/dp3.md

 2. You had added pictures next to the problems so we could see where the problems were.

-   : It will be more effective if we shows pictures while explaing problems.
+   : It will be more effective if we show pictures while explain problems.
 However, we did not have enough time to show pictures while explaining problems.

-3. Task be more specific/descriptive, what is quests about?
+3. Task be more specific/descriptive, what are the quests about?

    : Some participants are also confused about the term 'quest' .
 It would be better if we add one line of description about the quest.